Kim Kardashian Is All Curves In Skin-Tight Leather During Date Night With Kanye West

 It seems that Kim has a lot on her plate at the moment, and adding yet another baby to the mix would make things all the more stressful for her and Kanye, who is busy with his music and running his Sunday Services.

-Meanwhile, fans can see more of Kim Kardashian and Kanye West by following the pair on their social media accounts.
+Meanwhile, fans can see more of Kim and Kanye by following the pair on their social media accounts.